Condla/web-shop-o11y-demo/README.md

   * Drill down to the bottom to find the SQL insert statement as well as the database message that gives away the reason of the error.

 * Step 5: Think about how much time this could have saved you in a real life scenario to find the issue.

-## TODOs + Improvements

-* configure the grafana agent to collect logs instead of using the docker plugin.
-This will make the demo more "out of the box"